 Of special interest for Aniol‘s working approach are culturally specific objects and symbols, that function in their initial form as mirror images of social norms and values.
 By finding and collecting, these objects are first appropriated by Aniol and, in terms of their context and associated meaning, undergo a process of transformation in the course of a complex of works.
 The objects are subjected to a critical questioning with regard to their origin and the levels of meaning associated with it.
 These objects undergo a partial change of meaning through reinterpretation and rearranging with objects of other origins, in order to make the aspects of a multi-perspective view to multi-layered levels of meaning visible that may not be perceptible at first glance.
 This gives the viewer the opportunity to experience a new view of rigid, stereotypical patterns of interpretation and perception and thus to question them.
 A further important aspect in this context is the investigation of the mutual use of identical or similar objects and symbols in different cultural circles and their associated similarities of meaning but also differences.

 Aniol spent several years traveling through South and Southeast Asia, parts of Europe, the Near East and North Africa, dealing intensively with the local material cultures and their social, political, spiritual and philosophical foundations as well as the visual symbols and languages of the respective region, aiming at exploring and recreating possible cross connections between different times and cultures.
-These journeys are conceived as artistic field research and, through the materials collected and found on site such as postcards, posters, fabrics, waste, statues, business cards, souvenirs, cult objects, plant parts, stones, fabrics, photos, books, brochures, maps, etc., form a large archive which serves as a starting point and basic material for works created later in his studio.
+These journeys are conceived as artistic field research and, through the materials collected and found on site such as postcards, posters, fabrics, waste, statues, business cards, souvenirs, cult objects, plant parts, stones, fabrics, photos, books, brochures, maps, etc., a large archive was formed over the course of time which often serves as a starting point and basic material for works created later in his studio.